-1. Drop during the first three weeks of class: The course will not be recorded on the student's permanent record.

-2. Drop between the fourth and twelfth week of class: A grade of "W" will be recorded on the student's permanent record.
-The grade of "W" is not calculated into the grade point average.

-3. Drop after the twelfth week: The course may not be dropped and a grade will be assigned by the instructor and recorded on the student's permanent record.
+- 1. Drop during the first 20 days of class: The course will not be recorded on the student's permanent record. - 2.
+Drop between the 21st day and the end of the twelfth week of class: A grade of "W" will be recorded on the student's permanent record.
+The grade of "W" is not calculated into the grade point average. - 3.
+After the twelfth week, the course may not be dropped and a grade will be assigned by the instructor and recorded on the student's permanent record.